NateEag/next-vcs/readme.md

 refusing pushes for locked files is a good idea - would be nice to notify people about new locks on fetches, too): http://gitolite.com/gitolite/locking.html

+Its handling of Windows and Linux newline characters is poor.
+At least it was the last time I had to deal with it, and the bad ways of doing things are almost certainly still there due to backwards compatibility.

 ## Git-Annex For Large Files